cosmanylmz/cosmanylmz/README.md

 <h3 align="center">I am a passionate computer engineer who likes to follow up-to-date technologies.
 If you review my projects, you can give me feedback.</h3>

-- 🔭 I’m currently working on **my portfolio website.**
+- 🔭 I’m currently working on **Machine learning and Artificial Intelligence.**

-- 🌱 I’m currently learning **machine learning ,artificial intelligence ,webs sockets and backend technologies.**
+- 🌱 I’m currently learning **machine learning ,artificial intelligence ,web sockets and backend technologies.**

 - 📫 How to reach me **cosmanylmz@gmail.com**